 8. Several studies indicated that the revised results will be provided, incorporating the applicable remarks]

 A10.1 Technical Analysis

+[Editor’s Note: Only the relevant portions to Study B are included in this document.
+This contribution does not propose any changes to Study A.]

 A10.1.2 Study B [USA (5D/500, 5D/761)]